Kanchenjunga Circuit trek

 We spend two nights at Khambachen at an altitude of 4,100m for essential acclimatisation.
 In the morning you can join a walk.
 This helps your body adapt to the high altitude by following "climb high, sleep low".
 The walk up Nupchu Khola from Khambachen is well worth doing for the impressive views of Mount Jannu.
 For a longer walk you can head up to the Jannu shrine at 4,400m.
 This is a 5 to 6 hour walk there and back.

 From Lhonak we follow the trail on the lateral moraine of Kanchenjunga Glacier for two hours.
 We pass through several sections of loose rock and landslide area.
-The trail climbs to reach the stone huts in a grassy area at Pangpema in a further two hours.
+The trail climbs to reach the stone huts in a grassy area at Pangpema in a further three hours.
 The view of the vast north face of Kanchenjunga from Pangpema is very impressive.
 After eating our pack lunch we start the return walk back to Lhonak, taking about 3 hours.

 We walk back along the same trail through Kambachen back to Ghunsa village.

 After leaving Ghunsa we follow a rocky trail through the forest.
 We ascend a ridge with a short, steep section to Sele La pass at an altitude of 4,290m.
 The views are fantastic and you can see High Camp which is about half an hour further walking from the pass.
 High Camp is well positioned in sheltered spot with wooden lodges and a small lake nearby.
 From here you can also see Mount Makalu in the far distance.
+These days we stay in lodges at the High Camp.

 After leaving Yamphudin we take an undulating path high above the river to Mamankhe.
 Then the trail enters a side canyon and crosses a stream on a long suspension bridge.
 We reach Phomphe village and two tea shops located on a ridge.